gvwilson/buildtogether.tech/src/research/index.md

-by acting as documentation for a method's use—in particular, by forestalling questions about what's available and how to use it. [%b Gao2017 %] looked at how many bugs in JavaScript programs would have been caught if the code had been written in TypeScript (which [%i "type declaration!effectiveness at catching bugs" %]adds types[%/i%]), and came up with a figure of 15%, which is either low (one in seven) or high (sales tax) depending on how you want to look at it.
+by acting as documentation for a method's use—in particular, by forestalling questions about what's available and how to use it. [%b Gao2017 %] looked at how many bugs in JavaScript programs would have been caught if the code had been written in TypeScript (which adds types[%i "type declaration!effectiveness at catching bugs" %]), and came up with a figure of 15%, which is either low (one in seven) or high (sales tax) depending on how you want to look at it.